ruzickap/k8s-flagger-istio-flux/docs/part-05/README.md

 Done.
 ```

-The appliacation should be ready.
+The application should be ready.
 Verify it's canary:

 ```bash